pdoehle/swc-notes/unix_shell.md

 data       north-pacific-gyre  pizza.cfg  thesis
 ```

-- Don't use spaces in you file names.
+- Don't use spaces in your file names.

 - You can use `_` or `-` instead.